GuilloteauQ/BasicRustFFI/README.md

 # BasicRustFFI
-Some basic examples for Rust FFI (mainly a reminder for myself)
+Some basic examples for Rust FFI